johannn05/micro-transformer/README.md

 ## Summary

-MicroTensor is a production-grade tensor computation library implementing automatic differentiation from first principles, designed to demonstrate the fundamental mechanisms underlying modern deep learning frameworks like PyTorch and TensorFlow.
-The project showcases practical application through a complete English-to-Italian neural machine translation system built on a novel Transformer architecture that integrates DeepSeek-inspired multi-head attention mechanisms.

-This implementation bridges theoretical understanding with production engineering, featuring distributed training capabilities, custom computational kernels, and advanced optimization techniques including dynamic quantization and gradient synchronization across multiple GPU nodes.
+MicroTensor is a tensor computation library implementing automatic differentiation from first principles, with the goal to learn the fundamental mechanisms underlying modern deep learning frameworks like PyTorch and TensorFlow.
+I then apply this to train a complete English-to-Italian neural machine translation model built on a novel Transformer architecture that integrates DeepSeek-inspired multi-head attention mechanisms.
+This implementation also features distributed training, custom computational kernels, and optimization techniques including dynamic quantization and gradient synchronization across multiple GPU nodes.

 ---